 I thought it may be helpful to share my birthin’ experiences.
 I’ve only had two (that I know of) and I’ll try to keep the graphics and horror to a minimum.

 I was 42 weeks pregnant with my first son when my doctor decided it may be worth inducing me.
 (Frankly, I think it was because her waiting room wouldn’t hold me anymore and she was sick of my whining.)
 So I waddled into the hospital all ready to give birth with my extra pillow and overnight bag.

 The first thing they did was give me a foley induction which is inserting a small balloon into your cervix to get the party started.
 It’s about as pleasant as it sounds and, to my surprise, I was sent home after being told that if it falls out, it’s a good thing.
 Er, okay.
 Well, it didn’t fall out so I shuffled in the next day all ready for step two.

 Yes, he was Satan.
 He was old, mean and seemed like something out of a bad Grey’s Anatomy episode.
 Now, many women I have spoken to said that this didn’t hurt at all so don’t be scared off by my experience, but he used something that looked like a knitting needle to break my water and you could have peeled me off the ceiling.
-He kept telling me to relax which seems to be what the medical profession tells you to imply that any pain is self-inflicted rather than having anything to do with what they are up to.
+He kept telling me to “relax” which seems to be what medical professionals say to imply that any pain is self-inflicted rather than having anything to do with what they are up to.